Tree Lightings Ceremonies and Light Shows for 2018

 Meadowlark Botanical Gardens turns all aglow during the holiday season with the Winter Walk of Lights.
 This beautiful production has more than 500,000 lights illuminating the trees and displays of flowers, animals, fountains, a stream, and much more, including lights set to music by the fountain and entertainment and kids’ activities on special nights.
 It’s a walk-through event so you can go at your own pace.
 Ticket prices are $8 to $16.50 depending on day and time.
 Kids ages 2 and younger are free.

 Park lights display in Centreville, VA

 A popular drive-through light show depicting holiday and winter themes.
 The festival also includes a carnival on select dates; a Holiday Village with bonfires, treats, and photos with Santa; Santa’s Enchanted Lights (40,000 twinkling lights set to music), and free family activities and camel rides (extra fees) on select dates.
-Admission prices are per carload: Mondays-Thursdays $15 cars, $20 vans; Fridays-Sundays and holidays: add $5 to each price; carnival fees extra.
+Admission prices are per carload: most Mondays-Thursdays $20; most Fridays-Sundays, holidays and other peak times $25 carnival fees extra.

 Light and music show at National Harbor, MD

 As part of its “Christmas on the Potomac” celebration (featuring the ICE show, train rides, and more; fees apply for these), the Gaylord National has a nightly show in its atrium that is free and open to all.
 This includes a display with modern and classic Christmas carols synchronized to the fountain show, plus an “indoor snowfall.”
 Both events take place nightly, 6-9 pm.